robvdw/Digital-Humans/README.md

 # LESSON THREE: AI-models versus Machine learning Algorithms

 ### ALGORITHM versus MODEL
-* In this lession we explore the use of two fundamental concepts used to describe modern AI-applications: models & algorithms For beginners, this is very confusing as often “machine learning algorithm” is used interchangeably with “machine learning model.”
+* In this lession we explore the use of two fundamental concepts used to describe modern AI-applications: models & algorithms.
+For beginners, these concepts are very confusing as often “machine learning algorithms” are used interchangeably with “AI models.”
 Are they the same thing or something different?

 ## Materials
 * https://github.com/robvdw/Digital-Humans/blob/main/LESSONS/THREE%2BFOUR/LESSON_03%2B04_Digital_Humans_Part01_V02.pdf